 More to help Guru work better for you

 Get your Guru notifications they second them come in—no page refresh required!
 To make collaboration and action easier, we’ve refactored our notifications to improve real-time delivery in the Guru web app.

-Knowledge requests that generate notifications (Verification, Knowledge Alerts, Mentions, Drafts, and Questions) are a key part of how teams use Guru to communicate internally.
-You might have already noticed faster notifications for Knowledge Alerts, and you can expect the same for more notification types in the coming weeks.
+Knowledge requests that generate notifications (Verification, announcements, Mentions, Drafts, and Questions) are a key part of how teams use Guru to communicate internally.
+You might have already noticed faster notifications for announcements, and you can expect the same for more notification types in the coming weeks.

 Linking to sections

 Board sections are one of the main ways of organizing information in Guru, and we’ve heard frequent requests to make sections more actionable.
 So rejoice, section fans!
 In the very near future, you'll be able to link directly to a section within a board in Guru.
 We know many teams rely heavily on sections to segment knowledge within boards, so being able to direct users to a section with a link makes collaboration easier.

 Guru’s Help Center is the best place to turn to when you have questions about how to use the platform.
 That’s why we’re so excited to announce a relaunch designed to make it easier to navigate and easier to read.
 Check out the new look and feel, plus several new articles especially in the "New to Guru?" and "Guru Best Practices" Collections that make it easier for you and your teams to learn about Guru from the get-go.

 Our refreshed integrations hub makes it simple to explore all of the ways you can bring your team’s knowledge into Guru.
 Some teams already have access to the new hub, and full functionality is coming for all other teams soon.

 Admins responsible for payment in Guru may notice an upgrade to our in-app billing experience.
 These reliability and UI enhancements are part of our ongoing mission to give you the best purchasing experience possible with Guru.